 Our hormones are pretty powerful and can influence our daily choices.
 Consider how hormone changes during pregnancy or our period can trigger powerful cravings.
 A hormonal imbalance could have the same effect on us even when we're not pregnant.

-So what can we do if our is caused by too much estrogen or another hormone imbalance?
-Besides cutting out highly and sweets that can trigger hormone imbalances, we can supplement our diets with Hertime.
+So what can we do if our overeating is caused by too much estrogen or another hormone imbalance?
+Besides cutting out highly processed foods and sweets that can trigger hormone imbalances, we can supplement our diets with Hertime.

 This natural supplement is a monthly lifesaver in many ways.
 It helps minimize unpleasant menstrual cycle symptoms.
 It can also balance hormones and minimize the urge to overeat.
 For best results, it's important to take this product daily (which is easy to do, because it tastes delicious!)

 Generally speaking, overeating once in a while isn't great for our waistline, but it's something we don't need to be too concerned about.
 However, if we start developing an eating disorder, it's time to seek help.
 From binge eating disorder to starving ourselves in an attempt to combat overeating, there are a variety of unhealthy disorders we can potentially develop when we lose our healthy relationship with food.

 Here are a few indications we may be dealing with an eating disorder:

 Relentlessly pursuing weight loss even when we are a healthy weight